 It's January!
 A time of year when many people think about changes they'd like to make in support of the life they'd like to live.
 Making healthy changes is great - when it's done with love and in a way that's sustainable!
-Tune in on Thursday, January 14 at 5 pm for a TCMTalk on this topic.
+Enjoy the video version with a TCMTalk on this topic!

 So you've decided to let go of some habits that don't nourish you - or cultivate some that do.
 Great!
 One of the keys to sustainable change is enlisting support.
 While you're getting cheered on by the people in your support network, you can also add some herbal cheerleaders to the mix.
 I've rounded up some herbal and essential oil allies that can give you a boost at some of the changes you might be making this month.